Booze burns in warehouse blaze: Accounting for insurable interests of Third Party Beneficiaries

 Whether the Applicant is entitled to indemnity from the Respondent as a third party beneficiary under Section 48(1) of the Insurance Contracts Act 1984 (Cth), by reason of proper construction of the relevant policy wording and whether sufficient records of the Applicant’s insurable interests were kept.

-On 16 April 2018, a fire occurred at a warehouse owned by Admiral International Pty Ltd (Admiral), who were insured under an Industrial Special Risks Policy (the Policy) issued by the CGU (the Respondent).
-MOS Beverages (the Applicant) conducted a business importing alcoholic and non-alcoholic beverages into Australia and would store beverages at the warehouse operated by Admiral.
+On 16 April 2018, a fire occurred at a warehouse owned by Admiral International Pty Ltd (Admiral), who were insured under an Industrial Special Risks Policy (the Policy) issued by CGU (the Respondent).
+MOS Beverages (the Applicant) conducted a business importing alcoholic and non-alcoholic beverages into Australia and stored beverages at the warehouse operated by Admiral.
 The Applicant sought to claim under the Policy as a third party beneficiary for the loss of stock from the fire.

 The parties applied to the Court to determine policy construction and indemnity as a separate issue, with quantum to be determined at a later stage.